vazkir/Style-Transfer-App/README.md

 ### Windows Installation
 The environment.yml contains tensorflow packages specific to MacOS like "tensorflow-macos" and "tensorflow-metal".
 So you would probably need to remove those and maybe any required tensorflow package to get it to install.
+The current (as of 10oct2021) environment.yml file contains the macos packages, but that one can be changed to match the windows installation since there is also a seperate one for macos.

 When you updated the existing environment.yml or created your own you can create the conda env with: